IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 print('The tracer residence time was',ut.round_sf(one_baffle_AD.theta ,2))
 print('The ratio of tracer to hydraulic residence time was',(one_baffle_AD.theta/one_baffle_theta_hydraulic).magnitude)

-#Create the advection dispersion model curve based on the solver parameters
 one_baffle_AD_model = (one_baffle_AD.C_bar*epa.E_Advective_Dispersion((one_baffle_time_data/one_baffle_AD.theta).to_base_units(), one_baffle_AD.Pe)).to(u.mg/u.L)

-#Plot the data and the two model curves.
 plt.plot(one_baffle_time_data.to(u.s), one_baffle_concentration_data.to(u.mg/u.L),'r')
 plt.plot(one_baffle_time_data.to(u.s), one_baffle_CMFR_model,'b')
 plt.plot(one_baffle_time_data.to(u.s), one_baffle_AD_model,'g')